 - In a large bowl, whisk together all your dry ingredients.
 Set aside.
 In a medium size bowl, whisk together your egg and 1 tablespoon of brown sugar.
 Then whisk in vanilla extract, vegetable oil, sour cream, and milk.
 Pour wet ingredients into bowl of dry ingredients.
 Combine with a spatula.

-- Set a skillet or griddle over medium heat and add a bit of butter and vegetable oil.
+- Set a skillet or griddle over medium heat and add about ½ tablespoon of butter and vegetable oil (do this for each pancake that you make).
 The vegetable oil helps the butter not burn quickly.
 Use a ladle to pour pancake batter onto hot pan.
 Once you start to see air bubbles forming on top, that will be your cue to flip the pancake over.
 After you flip it, cook for about a minute then plate it.
 Serve with maple syrup, pear compote and crushed pecans.

 - Slice pear lengthwise.
 Heat up a small saucepan on low heat.
 Add butter and brown sugar.
 Then stir in cinnamon, salt and cornstarch.
 Add in pear slices and let simmer for about 10 minutes.
 It will be ready once pears get soft.